Canterbury New Zealand Travel Guide

 An option is hostels (private rooms with space for budget), motels with kitchenettes, or holiday parks for self-catering.

-Look for "happy hour" specials at bars.
-Many cafes are equipped with good breakfast and lunchtime offers.
+Look for "happy hour" specials in pubs.
+Many cafes are equipped with good breakfast and lunch deals.

-Apps like The Fork (formerly Dimmi) provide discounts on restaurant meals.
+Apps like The Fork (formerly Dimmi) provide discounts on meals at restaurants.

 Important insights for a fulfilling experience.